-The video tutorial provides an overview of using the Expert view timeline in Adobe Premiere Elements 11.
+See the video tutorial that provides an overview of using the Expert view timeline in Adobe Premiere Elements.

 - Expert view timeline overview